cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 ### Session 6: Research Workshop

-For this class, you need to have selected a topic and date for your in-class oral report and be ready to locate reference and scholarly materials in the workshop .
+For this class, you need to have selected a topic and date for your in-class oral report and be ready to locate reference and scholarly materials in the workshop.
 We welcome questions about the research process.

 ### Session 7: Writing Workshop